Brainz22/useful_notes/Workflow@corr4_APx.md

 cd correlator-layer2/met/apx
 </pre>

 7. We need to source `vitis` through a file in Christian's directory.
+This needs to be done for `Vitis` commands to work.
 Do the following:
 <pre>
 source /home/therwig/setup_vitis_20222.sh
 </pre>